 We then purchased all ten routers and tested them over the course of three weeks out in the real world ourselves to see how they performed.

 There was a lot of data to crunch.
-So, to help you make a purchasing decision in five minutes or less, we summarized the test results below.
+To help you make a purchasing decision quickly, we summarized the test results below.

 BEST WIFI ROUTER